 A friend of mine who lived in Bangkok for several years had her purse, a small, cross-body number, snatched off her while she was riding a moto-taxi to the airport — her passport, phone, and money still inside.

 I don’t mean to scare you — it’s the only time it happened to her in two years living there (albeit terrible timing.
 Just, consider bringing a sturdy daypack that’s hard to rip off you or slit.
-If using the Tortuga Daypack, keep your valuables inside the small pocket or clip them to the clip inside the bag (backpacks are more likely to be slit, cross-body bags more likely to be snatched).
+If using the Outbreaker daypack, keep your valuables inside the small pocket or clip them to the clip inside the bag (backpacks are more likely to be slit, cross-body bags more likely to be snatched).

 Bathing Suit & Sarong, or Quick Dry Towel